taiki-e/install-action/README.md

 To use this action in self-hosted runners or in containers, at least the following tools are required:

 - bash
-- cargo (if you install cargo subcommands or use cargo-binstall fallback)
+- cargo (if you use cargo-binstall fallback)

 ## Related Projects